 (NCBI-index: 1.100989)

 The forewing of the Diamond-back Marble (Eudemis profundana) is white ground with various brown to black-brown spots.
 Halfway through the wing, a lighter brown broad transverse band can be seen that extends from the leading edge to the trailing edge, where a bright white spot can be seen.
 This geometer moth owes its English name to this.
-The similar Apple Marble (Eudemis porphyrana) has more of a grey ground colour with uniform brown spots and lead grey markings.
-The flight period is one generation from July to early September and the wingspan is 14-20mm.
+The similar Apple Marble (Eudemis porphyrana) has a greyer ground colour with uniform brown spots and lead-grey markings.
+The flight period spans one generation, from July to early September, and the wingspan ranges from 14 to 20 mm.
 Host plant: Oak.
 Dutch name: Bonte fruitbladroller.
-Frisian name:
+Frisian name: –

 Flying period: